 The first step is choosing your flower container.
 There are so many directions to go here!
 You may already have exactly what you need.

-If you don’t many craft and home stores sell a wide range of shapes and styles.
+If you don’t, many craft and home stores sell a wide range of shapes and styles.

 To find something truly unique and affordable too, consider stopping at a thrift store, antique store, or even the dollar store!

-Choosing a Flower Color Scheme
+Flower Color Palette